-The Council currently has 5 committees, the members of which were appointed at the annual general meeting of the shadow council on 24 March.
+The Council currently has eight committees, the members of which were appointed at the annual General Meeting of the Council on 5 June 2019.

-Each of the committees consists of 20 councillors, except the Planning Committee which has 14, with the quorum (the minimum number of councillors required to be present to transact business legally) of each committee being one quarter of the membership, that is, 5 members and 4 for Planning.
+Each of the committees consists of 20 councillors, with the quorum (the minimum number of councillors required to be present to transact business legally) of each committee being one quarter of the membership, that is, 5 members.

 Committees are constituted to reflect, as far as practicable, the different political parties into which the members of the council are divided.
 The posts of chairperson and deputy chairperson are allocated on basis of the d’Hondt method of filling positions of responsibility as set out in Part 3 of the Local Government Act (Northern Ireland) 2014.

 Click on the links below to find details of the membership and other information relation to a particular committee: